Partnering with Elgin Energy

 Ecological Appraisals are carried out as part of the planning process to identify what animals are present and to ensure no protected species are inhabiting the site.

-Tree surveys are conducted to detail the nature, extend and condition of existing tree cover in and around the site and to identify exposed or endangered trees.
+Tree surveys are conducted to detail existing trees in and around the site and to identify exposed or endangered trees.
 Construction exclusion zones (CEZ) are imposed where necessary to protect trees.

 Do solar farms increase the risk of flooding?